Screening for Sparse Online Learning: Numerical results

-\subsection{Dimension reduction of screening schemes}
+\subsubsection{Dimension reduction of screening schemes}

-We first compare the support identification properties of Prox-SGD, FS-Prox-SGD and OS-Prox-SGD.
-The obtained results are shown in Figure \ref{fig:lasso_support} (LASSO) and Figure \ref{fig:slr_support} (SLR), respectively.
+We first compare the support identification properties of Prox-SGD, FS-Prox-SGD and OS-Prox-SGD, which are shown in Figure \ref{fig:lasso_support} (LASSO) and Figure \ref{fig:slr_support} (SLR), respectively.
 For each figure, two quantities are provide: size of support over number of epochs of $\beta_t$ for {\it solid lines} and elapsed time over number of epochs for {\it dashed lines}.
 For LASSO problem, we obtain the following observations, \begin{itemize} \item Prox-SGD, black lines in all figures, indeed does not have support identification property, as the size of support is oscillating and does not decrease.

-\item Except for {\tt rcv1}, online screening can effectively remove redundant features, while full screening mainly works for smaller datasets.
-It should be noted that, limited by the number of iterations, support identification is not exactly reached.

-\item Between FS-Prox-SGD and OS-Prox-SGD, overall the latter demonstrates a better screening outcomes.
-In particular, OS-Prox-SGD can significantly reduce the dimension of the problem at the very early state of the iteration.
+\item Both FS-Prox-SGD and OS-Prox-SGD can effectively reduce the dimension of the iterates and provide CPU time-gain.
+The dimension reduction of OS-Prox-SGD {in general} is sharper than that of FS-Prox-SGD, which means it can significantly reduce the dimension of the problem at the very early stages. \end{itemize}